yeocak/RickAndMortyApp/README.md

 # My first React Native App: Rick And Morty App

-First page show you 20 characters from series.
+First page shows you 20 characters from the series.
 If you scroll down app loads 20 more.
-Card background colors are automatically accordings to the photo.
+Card background colors are automatically changes according to the photo.
-If you click to a character card, you can see deatil off the chracter.
+If you click to a character card, you can see detail off the chracter.

 ![](https://github.com/yeocak/RickAndMortyApp/blob/master/forgithub/first.png)

-Second page show you 20 locations from series.
+Second page shows you 20 locations from the series.
 If you scroll down app loads 20 more.
 If you click to a location card, you can see the characters in that location.

 ![](https://github.com/yeocak/RickAndMortyApp/blob/master/forgithub/second.png)

-Third page show you 20 episodes.
+Third page shows you 20 episodes.
 If you scroll down app loads 20 more.
 If you click to a episode card, you can see the characters in that episode.

 ![](https://github.com/yeocak/RickAndMortyApp/blob/master/forgithub/third.png)